At Mill Creek Animal Hospital, we vaccinate cats for FVRCP (Feline Viral Rhinotracheitis Calicivirus Panleukopenia), rabies, and feline leukemia.

 How often does my adult cat need vaccination?

 The vaccines we do at Mill Creek Animal Hospital vary in regards to how long they last.
-The rabies and leukemia vaccines are annual vaccines and the FVRCP is a three year vaccine.
+Rabies and leukemia vaccines are annual vaccines and the FVRCP is a three-year vaccine.

 Are there any risk associated with vaccines?